aws-amplify/docs/cli/init.md

 - The `#current-cloud-backend` directory has a similar structure to the `backend` directory.
 The only differences between it and the `backend` directory are that it has the configurations that reflect what resources were deployed in the cloud with your last `amplify push` command and it helps the CLI diff between the configuration of the resources already provisioned in the cloud and what is currently in your local `backend` directory (which reflects your local changes).

 - The `.config` directory consists of the metadata files tied to your project.
-The `project-config.json` file (this file could be safely checked into a version control system) has the following format which represents information specific to the app you're building, for example the framework you're using for your app:
+The `project-config.json` file, which can be safely checked into a version control system, represents information specific to the app you're building.
+For e.g. a sample format shown below reflects the framework you're using for your app:

 ```
 {